 Diploma Programs

 Registered Nurses who graduated from a Diploma program approved by a state Board of Registration in Nursing (BORN) will earn seven (7) transfer course-credits.

 Foreign Nursing Programs

 Transcripts of Registered Nurses who graduated from foreign nursing programs will be evaluated on an individual basis.
 Transfer credit for previous nursing courses (7 course-credits/28 semester hours) can be earned through successful completion of the ACEII and Clinical Practice examinations.

-Course Prerequisites

-Courses may have specified conditions for enrollment, such as prior completion of less advanced courses, permission of the instructor, or appropriate placement test scores.
-Students should refer to course descriptions in the department listings for prerequisite requirements.

-NURSING MAJOR
+NURSING MAJOR (U NU)

 UPPER DIVISION NURSING MAJOR (UNUR)

 The upper division Nursing major may be completed in as few as two (2) semesters or as many needed without time limitation:

 NURS 310 Professional Nursing Perspectives

 NURS 325 Nursing Informatics

 NURS 330 Primary Prevention in the Community

 NURS 420 Nursing Theory

 NURS 430 Secondary Prevention

 NURS 440 Introduction to Nursing Research

 NURS 460 Nursing Leadership

+^{}Exceptions to this policy may be applied by FSU for specific courses, i.e. sciences

 NURS 470 Tertiary Prevention

 NOTE: As mandated by the Massachusetts General Laws 444 of the Acts of 1996, a criminal offender record information (CORI) check will be performed on students who will have clinical experience in community and home settings.

 Performance Standards

 - 1. A GPA of 2.00 in nursing courses is required for continuance in the program.

 - 2. A grade of at least C- (1.70) is required in nursing courses.

 - 3. When a grade of D+ (1.30) or lower is received in a nursing course the course may be repeated only once.

 - 4. Failure to meet these standards will result in dismissal from the program.

 Any student on academic probation cannot be admitted to:

 NURS 440 Introduction to Nursing Research

 NURS 460 Nursing Leadership

 NURS 470 Tertiary Prevention.